tldr-pages/tldr/pages/common/guacd.md

 `guacd -C {{my-cert.crt}} -K {{my-key.pem}}`

-- Write PID of guacd instance to a file for automating init scripts:
+- Write the PID to a file:

 `guacd -p {{path/to/file.pid}}`